Stockholm City Line

-The Stockholm City Line (Citybanan) is a commuter railway tunnel beneath central Stockholm in Sweden which is used by the Stockholm Commuter Rail.
+The Stockholm City Line (Citybanan) is a railway tunnel beneath central Stockholm in Sweden which is used by the Stockholm commuter rail.
 The line is 7.4 km long, double track and electrified.
-It has two stations: Stockholm City Station is located directly below T-Centralen, the central station of the Stockholm Metro.
-The Odenplan station is the other station, and is also served by the Green Line of the Metro.
-The line opened on 10 July 2017.
+It has two stations: Stockholm City station, which is connected to Stockholm Central Station and located directly below T-Centralen metro station; and Stockholm Odenplan station which is also served by the Green Line of the Metro.
+The line and its stations opened on 10 July 2017.

-Route
+Route and stations

+From north to south, the tunnel begins at Tomteboda, where it branches off from the East Coast Line (Ostkustbanan).
+It then runs under Vasastan, passing through Stockholm Odenplan station, and continues under Norrmalm to Stockholm City station.
+From there, it runs beneath the Norrström waterway, beneath the island of Riddarholmen, and then under lake Mälaren at Riddarfjärden.
+The tunnel then reaches Södermalm, where it joins the Western Main Line (Västra stambanan) at Stockholm Södra Station.